Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Concentration of a random variable

-Now that we know it exists, we are going to show that the expectation $\mathbb{E}Z$ plays the same pivotal role as any median. \begin{corollaire}[ {\cite[Proposition~1.9]{Led01}}] With the notations of the previous proposition, one has~:
+Now that we know it exists, we are going to show that the expectation $\mathbb{E}Z$ plays the same pivotal role as any median. \begin{corollary}[ {\cite[Proposition~1.9]{Led01}}] With the notations of the previous proposition, one has~: